-We expect the work to take approximately 144 days (10-12 days (about 2 weeks) per month depending on deliverables and busy periods).
-The budget for this assignment is up to EUR 54,000 (including VAT, if applicable) for the project's total cost.
+We expect the work to take 60 days max.
+(10 days (about 2 weeks) per month depending on deliverables and busy periods).
 An exact payment schedule will be discussed at the time of the contract.

 All potential reimbursable costs (e.g. for travel) must be pre-agreed and approved in writing by ATNI.